WATCH: Dr. Manning takes on a dad in exclusive 'Chicago Med' clip

 Dr. Natalie Manning of “Chicago Med” treats an 8-year-old cancer patient in this week’s episode, but first she has to convince him to fight for his own life.

-In an exclusive first look from the NBC series, Manning (Torrey DeVitto) confronts Gabe Moore’s father, Andy, who admits that he has stopped treatment at his son’s request.
+In an exclusive first look from the NBC series, Manning (Torrey DeVitto) confronts Gabe Moore’s father, Adam, who admits that he has stopped treatment at his son’s request.

 “He can’t decide.
-He’s 8 years old,” Manning says to Andy Moore.
+He’s 8 years old,” Manning says to Adam Moore.
 “We need to start your son on his new chemo.”

 When Dad refuses, Manning contacts the Department of Children and Family Services— leading to the father’s arrest.